In this guide, you’ll learn exactly how to build the best push pull legs routine you can to achieve the best results possible.

 Let’s get started!

-What is the push pull legs workout plan?
+What is the push pull legs split?

 Incline work is crucial for upper body pushing movements.
 It trains the clavicular head of the pecs, which is essential for muscle and injury prevention.